Gelsomina (Pupa) Gilbert

 Biophotonics; gadolinium neutron capture therapy

-The nacre layer, or mother of pearl, at the inner surface of the abalone shell and of other mollusk shells and pearls (see images below and in the sample compendium) has a fracture resistance 3000 times greater than that of aragonite, the pure mineral of which it is composed.
+The nacre layer, or mother of pearl, at the inner surface of the abalone shell and of other mollusk shells and pearls (see images in the sample compendium) has a fracture resistance 3000 times greater than that of aragonite, the pure mineral of which it is composed.
 The toughening effect is due to well-defined nanolayers of organics at the interfaces between micro-tablets of aragonite (JD Currey 1977, 2005).

 Nacre formation is poorly understood at the molecular level, and this piqued our interest in this material, exploring the organic-mineral interface (Gilbert 2005, Metzler 2010, Metzler 2010).